Raúl Márquez

 Raúl Márquez (born August 28, 1971) is an American former professional boxer who competed from 1992 to 2008.
 He held IBF junior middleweight title between April and December 1997.
 Márquez also represented the U.S. at the 1992 Summer Olympics in Barcelona.

 Personal life

 Márquez resides in Houston and works as a color commentator for Showtime.
 He is married to Jeannette Marquez.
 He is a father of four boys and one daughter.
 Raúl Jr., Arturo, Giovanni, Liam and Alina.
-His son Giovanni was a top amateur boxer who turned professional in March of 2022.
+His son Giovanni was a top amateur boxer who turned professional in March 2022.

 Amateur career

 Márquez came to the U.S. in 1976 and began his boxing amateur career.
 His highlights included: